 Memphis City Council unanimously enacts long-overdue drinking water protections

-MEMPHIS, Tn. — On Tuesday, the Memphis City Council unanimously passed a much-needed ordinance that creates added protections for Memphians’ health and their drinking water.
+MEMPHIS, Tenn. — On Tuesday, the Memphis City Council unanimously passed a much-needed ordinance that creates added protections for Memphians’ health and their drinking water.
 This historic vote is a first step toward closing the regulatory gaps that have left the city’s sole drinking water source under-protected for decades.

 Ordinance 5795 creates a wellhead protection overlay district, which will limit certain land uses, including crude oil pipelines, near areas where drinking water is pumped from the Memphis Sand Aquifer to the surface.